skasproject/skas/docsite/docs/userguide.md

 Error from server (Forbidden): namespaces is forbidden: User "admin" cannot list resource "namespaces" in API group "" at the cluster scope
 ```

-It is clear than we are authenticated as `admin`, but this account has no permissions to perform cluster-wide operation.
+It is clear than we are successfully authenticated as `admin`, but this account has no permissions to perform cluster-wide operation.

 Such permissions can be granted by binding this user to a group having such rights: